MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ## Create the Q# code

 Our goal is to create a [Bell State](https://en.wikipedia.org/wiki/Bell_state) showing entanglement.
-We will build this up piece by piece to show the concepts of qubit state, gates and measurement.
+We will build this up piece by piece to show the concepts of qubit state, gates, and measurement.

 ### Q# operation